Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Experiments

 \subsection{Exploration in Reinforcement Learning with Verifiable Rewards (RLVR)}

 In Reinforcement Learning, the critical bottleneck is often the exploration-exploitation trade-off.
 Standard LLM policies rely on action-space noise (sampling tokens) to explore.
-We hypothesize that parameter-space noise (sampling models) provides a more consistent and deeper form of exploration.
-By solving mathematical problems where the solution space is sparse, we test the competency of the implicit B-Trans population.
-If B-Trans achieves higher rewards under Group Relative Policy Optimization (GRPO)~\cite{guo2025deepseek}, it indicates that the diverse rollout candidates are not just different, but are hitting the correct solution regions more frequently than the baseline.
+In this section, we show that parameter-space noise (sampling models) provides a more consistent and deeper form of exploration under the setting of RLVR.

-\paragraph{Setting.} To demonstrate the impact of B-Trans on exploration and exploitation trade-offs, we utilize the standard RLVR setting, following the SimpleRL-Zoo framework~\footnote{We follow the default configuration as-is; the only change is apply \texttt{BayesianBiasWrapper} during the rollout, as we do not introduce any additional modifications beyond B-Trans.}.
-To save computing, we use LoRA instead of full-parameter fine-tuning (less than 1\% trainable parameters), and we train on 400 examples sampled from the same distribution of SimpleRL-Zoo dataset via difficulty-stratified sampling.

-In GRPO, a group of outputs is sampled for each input, and the policy is updated based on their relative rewards.
-We test on four standard mathematical reasoning datasets, i.e., GSM8K~\cite{lewkowycz2022solving}, MATH-500~\cite{lightman2023lets}, and Minerva Math~\cite{lewkowycz2022solving}, where the ground truth is verifiable.

-\paragraph{Results.} We compare GRPO training with standard decoding against GRPO training where B-Trans instance sampling is enabled during rollout, under the same protocol.
-As shown in Table~\ref{table:rlvr_results}, B-Trans achieves consistent gains across all four benchmarks.